-Separately Managed Account ("SMA") Duties
+Individually Managed Account ("IMA") Duties

-- Assists Staff in conducting searches for investment managers and preparing recommendations for the Board. - Oversees Manager preparation of annual Manager Investment Plans, and, in conjunction with Staff, presents Plan summaries to the Board.

-- Reviews the Budget and Management Plans prepared by SMA Managers and, in conjunction with Staff, present summary findings to the Board. - Reviews proposed acquisitions for pricing comparability with independent market information and provides final recommendation for approval/disapproval of each acquisition. - Performs other duties required to execute the SMA Investment Procedures.
+- Assists Staff in conducting searches for investment managers and preparing recommendations for the Board. - Oversees Manager preparation of annual Manager Investment Plans, and, in conjunction with Staff, presents Plan summaries to the Board. - Reviews the Budget and Management Plans prepared by IMA Managers and, in conjunction with Staff, present summary findings to the Board. - Reviews proposed acquisitions for pricing comparability with independent appraisal and provides final recommendation for approval/disapproval of each acquisition. - Performs other duties required to execute the IMA Investment Procedures.